ethancavanaugh/spring-start-here/README.md

 # Exercises From Spring Start Here by Larentiu Spilca

+Trying to learn a bit more about how Spring works behind the scenes, different ways to do things, and the tradeoffs between them.

 ## Chapter 2 - Defining Beans
 - Exercise 1: Creating a maven project and a spring context
 - Exercise 2: Java-based container configuration; adding a bean to the context